-These small-bite appetizers are always a big hit!
+These small-bite Hickory Almond Stuffed Dates are always a big hit!
+The flavor combination is unbelievable!
 Sweet dates with smokehouse almonds tucked inside, and then wrapped in hickory bacon with a drizzle of balsamic glaze.

-You've probably seen variations of this stuffed date recipe elsewhere, but this flavor combination is different and divine!
-I promise you...when you serve these, folks are gonna ask you for the recipe!
+You’ve probably seen variations of stuffed dates elsewhere, but this flavor combination is different and divine!

 You'll love this recipe!